roslov/queue-bundle/README.md

   event_processor:
     # Whether event processor is enabled.
 If disabled, no events will be sent or saved
     enabled: false
-    # Whether event processor uses instant delivery.
-If disabled, the event processor is used as transactional outbox
+    # Whether the event processor uses instant delivery.
+If disabled, the event processor is used as a transactional
+    # outbox
     instant_delivery: true
     # Delayed delivery subscriber.
 If disabled, the events will be stored but not sent (useful for tests)
     delayed_delivery_subscriber: true
   # RPC client
   rpc_client:
-    # Whether RPC client should be created
+    # Whether an RPC client should be created
     enabled: false
     # RabbitMQ connection
     connection: default